pret/pokered/README.md

 	- note that Dark and Steel use their type effectiveness from the SW97 demo
 	- note that Bite is still Normal-type
 	- note that the Magnemite, Cleffa, Mime Jr, and Igglybuff lines are not Steel or Fairy-type, respectively
 		- this (and Bite) was done to ensure the original Kanto Pokemon were unaltered in any way

+Type Matchups for Steel and Dark for reference:
+	Steel...
+	- Attacks are Super Effective vs: Rock, Fairy
+	- Attacks are Not Very Effective vs: Water, Electric
+	- Attacks do no Damage vs: Steel
+	- Pokemon are weak to: Water, Electric
+	- Pokemon resist: Poison, Rock, Fighting, Fairy
+	- Pokemon are Immune To: Steel
+	Dark...
+	- Attacks are Super Effective vs: Ghost, Psychic, Dark
+	- Attacks are Not Very Effective vs: Normal, Fairy
+	- Pokemon are Weak to: Normal, Dark, Fairy
+	- Pokemon resist: Ghost, Psychic

 New Items:
 ====